-With school already out and the start of summer just around the corner, many of us are looking forward to watching the latest exploits of super heroes and space warriors in the next round of Hollywood blockbuster films.
+With summer officially started, many of us are looking forward to watching the latest exploits of super heroes and space warriors in the next round of Hollywood blockbuster movies.

 The Soil Health Institute last year released a free 60-minute documentary film called “Living Soil.”
 The trailer speaks for itself:

 Our soils support 95 percent of all food production, and by 2060, our soils will be asked to give us as much food as we have consumed in the last 500 years.
 They filter our water.
 They are one of our most cost-effective reservoirs for sequestering carbon.
 They are our foundation for biodiversity.
 And they are vibrantly alive, teeming with 10,000 pounds of biological life in every acre.

 Yet in the last 150 years, we’ve lost half of the basic building block that makes soil productive.
 The societal and environmental costs of soil loss and degradation in the United States alone are now estimated to be as high as $85 billion every single year.